TanguyIglesias/hiking-project/README.md

-# Hiking Adeventure Time :
+# Hiking Adventure Time :

 This project consist of an web site about hikes created by users.